 The Best Time to Go Trekking in Sapa

-The best time to go trekking in Sapa is between August and November.
+The best time to go hiking in Sapa is between August and November.
 The rice fields will be at their most photogenic with beautiful shades of green and gold.
 But it’s also high season in Sapa, so expect more people on the trails, and it will be wise to book your accommodation in advance.

 If you want to see the rice fields at their greenest, book your trek around June.
 The only downside is that the rains are frequent and humidity is high.
 Make sure you have a raincoat, and a waterproof bag to protect your camera gear.